artmanns/hello-gutenberg/README.md

 ## Directory structure

-All files can belong to
+All files either belong to

 - scripts and styles which run in the Editor only,
 - scripts and styles which run in the Editor and on the final website

 ### Scripts and Styles for the Editor only

-This is

 - editor.js
 - index.js